Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Moving then to the creation of Nokia Shanghai Bell.
 We closed the transaction with China Huaxin earlier this month.
 And as we have discussed in previous quarters, we have taken a fresh look at our operating model in China, without grandfathering any past practices.
 While it took some time, I believe that, now with our Nokia Shanghai Bell JV, we have achieved the best possible model for long-term success in China.

 Nokia owns 50% plus one share of NSB; and China Huaxin owning the remainder.
 In the transaction, Nokia's China business was sold to the JV in China in exchange for fair value compensation in cash.
-As the JV was, and NSB continues to be reported on a fully-consolidated basis, there was no change in Nokia's overall cash level as a result of the transaction.
+As the JV was, and NSB continues to be, reported on a fully-consolidated basis, there was no change in Nokia's overall cash level as a result of the transaction.
 However, we now have a greater flexibility to utilize the cash received, as we are able to repatriate it from China.

 In our financial report today, in the subsequent events section in the back part of the document, you will find an explanation of how NSB will be accounted for going forward, given the fact that China Huaxin has a put option, and Nokia has a call option related to NSB.
-The important point here is that, we will run the JV, NSB for long-term success; and at the same time, the exercised price of the options is based on a calculation, which Nokia believes is a fair way to value NSB.
+The important point here is that we will run the JV NSB for long-term success; and at the same time, the exercised price of the options is based on a calculation which Nokia believes is a fair way to value NSB.

 Continuing next to the performance of Group Common and Other in Q2.
 The overall revenue that we report in this area increased by approximately 14% year-on-year.
 The growth was primarily driven by Alcatel Submarine Networks, its sales benefited from the timing of certain large projects.

 Although the sales in Radio Frequency Systems remained flattish year-on-year, our cost savings initiatives in RFS continue to show progress.
 We are continuing the strategic reviews of both businesses, for example on ASN, while the business has limited synergies with the rest of our Networks portfolio, submarine cables are becoming more important for web-scale players that need to link data centers on different continents.
-There are many factors to consider, and as always we aim to maximize shareholder value.
+There are many factors to consider, and as always, we aim to maximize shareholder value.

 Turning then to our cash performance in the second quarter; on a sequential basis, Nokia's net cash and other liquid assets decreased by approximately €450 million, with a quarter-end balance of approximately €4 billion.